wellsaar/terraform-js2/README.md

 1. setup ubuntu 20
 2. make sure system is up to date
 3. install nginx
-4. install mongo,maria {bind to localhost}, and setup ufw firewall
+4. install mongo,maria {bound to localhost}, and setup ufw firewall
 6. limit firewall to 80,443,22

 ### Instance 2